Meeting Your Customers Where They Are, Anytime, Anywhere

 by Chris Taylor

 Many made predictions as 2013 kicked off, but one caught my eye.
 Forrester’s Nigel Fenwick called this new year the Year of Digital Business.
-As Fenwick points out, there has been a communications evolution that has many retailers scrambling to find ways to get closer to their customers with innovative new technology to beat the competition.
+As Fenwick points out, there has been a communications evolution that has many retailers scrambling to find ways to get closer to their customers with innovative new real-time marketing technology to beat the competition.

 Customer Experience Management

 There are a few names for this trend like digital experience management and digital customer experience, but the one that seems to be sticking is customer experience management, or CEM.
 Fenwick explains it this way:

 “As we move into 2013, we’re seeing an increased focus from our clients on customer experience.
 As mobile, social, cloud, and big data come together we see the emergence of digital business strategy: the ability to leverage digital technologies to transform the customer value equation and drive competitive advantage.
 The challenge for most will be to keep up with the pace of change.”

 This is a call to action for both technologists and marketers, which requires new levels of cooperation across traditional silos.
 Fenwick’s assertion challenges us to decide the scope of CEM, as it touches so many aspects of technology and real-time marketing process, that include (but are not limited to): location, inventory, transaction history, offers, omni-channel, and customer loyalty.
 This may look like a daunting list, but in reality, there are ways to start small and build on existing infrastructure to allow quick successes.